 What is a Professional Engineer?

-“Professional Engineer” or the designation “P.E.” is the title used in North Dakota by individuals qualified to practice engineering.
-In North Dakota, the use of the title “Professional Engineer” or the initials “P.E..” can be legally used only be individuals who have been given a Professional Engineering license by the North Dakota State Board of Registration for Professional Engineers and Land Surveyors.
+Professional Engineer or the designation “P.E.” is the title used in North Dakota by individuals qualified to practice engineering.
+In North Dakota, the use of the title Professional Engineer or the initials P.E.. can only be legally used by individuals who have been given a Professional Engineering license by the North Dakota State Board of Registration for Professional Engineers and Land Surveyors.

-A person licensed as a Professional Engineer has demonstrated to the Board that they have the proper education and experience to practice engineering.
+A licensed Professional Engineer has demonstrated to the Board that they have the proper education and experience to practice engineering.
 Additionally, an engineer must pass two 8-hour exams before they may become licensed.
 Qualifying for a license takes at least 8 years from entering college, passing the first 8-hour exam, obtaining the necessary experience and passing the second 8-hour exam.
 Stringent requirements have been established to make sure that only qualified individuals become licensed.

 A Professional Engineer is bound by law to the highest standards of integrity, competency and ethical conduct.
 The sole function of licensing Professional Engineers is to protect YOU.
 The laws that established license requirements tell the Board to protect “the health, safety and welfare of the public.”
-In reality, the “public” is you, your family and your friends.